Cowboys & Aliens: Critical response

-Kirk Honeycutt of The Hollywood Reporter praised the film, saying, "It sounds kooky on paper but on the screen, Cowboys and Aliens make beautiful, fun music together."
+Kirk Honeycutt of The Hollywood Reporter praised the movie, saying, "It sounds kooky on paper but on the screen, Cowboys & Aliens make beautiful, fun music together."
 Honeycutt felt that the success of the film's blend of aliens and western themes was due to "the determination by everyone involved to play the damn thing straight.
 Even the slightest goofiness, the tiniest touch of camp, and the whole thing would blow sky high.
 But it doesn't."
 He criticized the aliens, which he said "don't rate as characters", existing as "moving blobs you shoot at in a video game."
 Variety's Peter Debruge echoed Honeycutt's sentiments that the "potential hamminess" of the premise is offset by the cast, particularly Craig, through a "mix of ruthlessness and sensitivity."
 He considered that Wilde had the opposite effect, stating that she "appears out of place among her grizzled co-stars".
 Debruge appreciated the attention paid to the roots of the two genres, saying "beneath all the state-of-the-art special effects beats an old-fashioned heart, one that prizes both of the genres in play" and concluded that "a canny blend of CG and practical effects serve the sci-fi elements well, while location shooting and Mary Zophres' form-fitting period duds make the West look its best."
-Nick Pinkerton of The Village Voice said the Western elements of the film were "lovingly" handled but felt the science aspects were a "gimmick" and "much more standard fare" in comparison.
+Nick Pinkerton of The Village Voice said the Western elements of the picture were "lovingly" handled but felt the science aspects were a "gimmick" and "much more standard fare" in comparison.
 He added that "Ford, enlivened by dude garb, seems to enjoy himself in front of a camera for the first time in decades".